Pandemic, climate change pose biggest global threats: WEF | DW | 19.01.2021

 Economic and social fallout from COVID-19 are among the most imminent threats to the world, a new report shows.
-The pandemic will leave deep scars on the youth, already reeling from financial and environmental crises.
+The pandemic will leave deep scars on young people, already reeling from financial and environmental crises.

 Infectious diseases have emerged as the top global risk in terms of impact in this year's Global Risks Report

-The scars of the COVID-19 pandemic will be visible for years with many of them manifesting into some of the most critical threats to the world, according to a new report by the World Economic Forum.
+The scars of the COVID-19 pandemic will be visible for years with many of them manifesting into some of the most critical threats to the world, according to a new report by the World Economic Forum (WEF).

 A survey that forms the basis of this year's Global Risks Report has revealed mass unemployment, digital inequality and prolonged economic stagnation as some of the risks that could pose a danger in the next two years.